Codedjames/Codedjames/README.md

 ## Hi there 👋 My name is [James](https://linkedin.com/in/james-oladejo-2000/)
-I'm a data-driven problem solver passionate about uncovering actionable insights from complex datasets.
-With a keen eye for detail and a love for exploring data, I'm proficient in SQL,Microsoft Excel, Microsoft Power BI, Looker Studio, and Python.
+I'm a data-driven problem solver, passionate about helping startups and SMEs scale, optimize operations and tap into opportunities using data.
+With a keen eye for detail and a drive for creating impactful business solutions, I'm proficient in SQL,Microsoft Excel, MIxpanel, Metabase, Microsoft Power BI, Looker Studio, and Python.

 I thrive on transforming raw data into compelling narratives that drive informed decision-making.
-Eager to contribute to a dynamic team and explore new challenges in the world of data analysis.
+Eager to contribute to a dynamic team and explore new challenges in the world of Analytics.

 ## 🧠 My Current Interests and Learning Path
--  :computer: SQL Developer, Power BI Developer, Python Developer
+-  :computer: Data Analytics, Data Engineering, Power BI Developer
+-  Business Intelligence
 -  Data Visualization
 -  Data Storytelling
 -  Product Analytics